For media companies, a contrarian idea: College football’s cancellation might be a good thing

 Even the games that generate more ad revenue are vulnerable in the current climate.

-“It’s a simple equation: if a profit margin is 20 percent and the ad market is down more than 20 percent, the networks are losing money,” said Pilson.
+“It’s a simple equation: If a profit margin is 20 percent and the ad market is down more than 20 percent, the networks are losing money,” said Pilson.

 According to the Interactive Advertising Bureau, which surveyed 148 media buyers, overall ad spending will drop 20 percent in 2020.